antpearson/Mixd-CSS-Framework/README.md

 Instead of building dozens of unique components, try and spot repeated design patterns abstract them; build these skeletons as base objects and then peg classes onto these to extend their styling for more unique circumstances.

-If you have to build a new component split it into structure (modules) and skin (theme); build the structure of the component using very generic classes so that we can reuse that construct and then use more specific classes to skin it up and add design treatments.
+If you have to build a new component split it into structure (modules) and skin (theme); build the structure of the component using very generic classes to reuse that construct and then use more specific classes to skin it up and add design treatments.

 #### Read: